JOSHUA TREE NATIONAL PARK: HOW TO PLAN YOUR VISIT

 HOW MUCH TIME TO PLAN FOR

 Joshua Tree is the 15th largest National Park in the U.S., so there’s a fair amount of ground to cover.
 One of the beauties of the National Park though, is just how accessible everything is.
 Park Blvd and Pinto Basin Rd are really the only two roads through the park, which connect in the middle.
 And depending on just how much you want to do, will really dictate how much time to plan for.
 We ultimately spent two full days in the park and were able to cover a good amount of ground.
-You could theoretically do a single day trip in the park and do a lot, but it would require mid-day hiking and exploring, which we would not recommend, especially during the hotter months.
+You could do a single day trip in the park and do a lot though.
+In fact, we have a whole article on what ONE DAY IN JOSHUA TREE NATIONAL PARK CALIFORNIA would look like.
+But it would require mid-day hiking and exploring, which we would not recommend, especially during the hotter months.
 Our recommendation, a minimum of two day, and a maximum of four to five.

 Lastly, have fun.
 This is a super fun and unique park, with tons to do and see.
 Head over to our 5 MUST-DO ACTIVITIES IN JOSHUA TREE NATIONAL PARK for more inspiration!
 We hope this helped you plan your trip to Joshua Tree.